MicroEJ/docs/VEEPortingGuide/uiMicroui.rst

 By consequence the caller thread is blocked until the previous action is done; in other words, until the previous parallel action has called its callback.
 In this case, only the current thread is locked (because it cannot continue its execution until both actions are performed).
 All other threads can run, even a thread with a lower priority than current thread.
-If no thread has to be run, MicroEJ Core Engine goes in sleep mode until the native callback is called.
+If no thread has to be run, Core Engine goes in sleep mode until the native callback is called.

 Antialiasing
 ============